Groups acting on trees with Tits' independence property (P): Questions

 \begin{que} Does $\ms{S}/OK$ have infinite descending chains?
 That is, does there exist a sequence $G_0,G_1,\dots$ in $\ms{S}$ such that $G_{i+1} \prec_{OK} G_i$ but $G_i \not\prec_{OK} G_{i+1}$ for all $i$? \end{que}

-It would also be interesting to find a non-trivial $\prec_{OK}$-equivalence class, i.e. a set $\mc{X}$ of two or more pairwise non-isomorphic groups in $\ms{S}$ such that for any $G,H \in \mc{X}$, then $G$ can be realized as a quotient with compact kernel of an open subgroup of $H$ and \textit{vice versa}.
+It would also be interesting to find a nontrivial $\prec_{OK}$-equivalence class, i.e. a set $\mc{X}$ of two or more pairwise nonisomorphic groups in $\ms{S}$ such that for any $G,H \in \mc{X}$, then $G$ can be realised as a quotient with compact kernel of an open subgroup of $H$ and \textit{vice versa}.